Coolest Homemade Dog Birthday Cake Ideas

 The day my son was born my brother and his family brought a stuffed “Plopper” TY stuffed animal as a birthday gift.
 We hoped Grant would attach to Plopper just like his big sister Julia was attached to “Puddles” her TY duck.
 He REALLY attached and the two are inseparable buddies now.
 When his first birthday came I knew I HAD to make a Plopper dog birthday cake.
 I wanted to do a stand up cake so I did a Google search and came up with this basic design.

 I made two 9-inch rounds (using a boxed cake).
-I shaved off the bottom third of each round so that they could balance up right.
-I then cut matching triangles out of the top remaining round part of the cake.
+Then I shaved off the bottom third of each round so that they could balance up right.
+Next I cut matching triangles out of the top remaining round part of the cake.
 I used the triangles for the front feet (paws).
-I then shaved off the remaining round pieces of the cake top to use for the back feet.
+Then I shaved off the remaining round pieces of the cake top to use for the back feet.

 When my son, Brian, decided on a “The Dog” theme for his seventh birthday party, I searched on the internet for ideas and came across this website.

 I made this dog birthday cake.
 I topped it off with a dog bowl cake which I created using a stainless steel dog bowl which I purchased new and washed before using.
 Then I filled the dog bowl with Cocoa Puffs after baking and frosting it and it looked very realistic.
 Thanks to your ideas our party was a howling success!